maxwondercorn/ember-cli-barcode/README.md

 &nbsp;

-The color of the barcode or it's background can be chaged:
+The color of the barcode or it's background can be changed:

 ```
   {{bar-code